 New York Yankees vs Seattle Mariners Odds, Spread, and Totals

-Baseball fans are in for an early-season treat when the New York Yankees take on the Seattle Mariners at 9:40 p.m.
-EST on Monday.
-The two teams are widely considered…
+The New York Yankees will face off with the Seattle Mariners in a rubber match at 4:10 p.m.
+EST on Wednesday.
+The two American League powerhouses started off their three-game…

-Baseball fans are in for an early-season treat when the New York Yankees take on the Seattle Mariners at 9:40 p.m.
-EST on Monday.
-The two teams are widely considered to be the top squads in the American League, with each harboring legitimate World Series ambitions.
-New York showed its quality early, delivering a three-game sweep of the San Francisco Giants without being involved in a close game.
-Meanwhile, the Mariners faltered a bit to kick off the season, splitting a four-game series with the Cleveland Indians.
+The New York Yankees will face off with the Seattle Mariners in a rubber match at 4:10 p.m.
+EST on Wednesday.
+The two American League powerhouses started off their three-game series with a nail-biting 2-1 victory in favor of the Mariners, a contest that was quickly followed by a 5-0 Yankees victory, bringing New York's record to 4-1 overall.
+An opportunity to seal the series against an excellent opponent could provide some confidence in the Bronx in the very early days of the 2026 campaign.

-It is easy to think of the Yankees as an offensive juggernaut, but it was their pitching that allowed them to coast to the aforementioned sweep.
-Starters Max Fried and Cam Schlittler each delivered fantastic outings to lead shutout performances in Games 1 and 2, and four separate relievers combined for nearly five innings of scoreless work to seal the series.
-The newly acquired Ryan Weathers will attempt to continue the streak of scorching hot pitching against a Mariners lineup that started off the season on an encouraging note.
+That is not to say that the Yankees are not plenty confident already, largely because of the excellence of their pitching.
+Staff ace Max Fried has tossed 13 1/3 scoreless frames, and the bullpen has still only allowed a single run on the season.
+Wednesday's starter, Cam Schlittler, had his own electric start to the year when he worked 5 1/3 scoreless innings against the San Francisco Giants, striking out eight in the process.
+The righty has proven that he can adequately fill in for injured starters Carlos Rodon and Gerrit Cole, and should continue to do so against the Mariners.

 Spread